maxhbr/LDBcollector/README.md

 ## History:
-This is a rewrite of the old ldbcollector, which is found in ./old-ldbcollector or in the branch v1.
+This is a rewrite of the old ldbcollector, which is found  in the branch v1.

 This rewrite is not yet stable and for stable use the old version is prefered.